Bielzia: Taxonomy

 Bielzia coerulans is the only species in the genus Bielzia.

-Some authors, for example Russian malacologists, classify genus Bielzia as the only genus (monotypic) within the separate family, Limacopsidae.
-There is also a separate subfamily, Bielziinae, for genus Bielzia (I. M. Likharev & Wiktor, 1980).

-According to the taxonomy of Bouchet & Rocroi (2005), Limacopsidae and Bielziinae are synonyms for Limacinae.
+Some authors, for example Russian malacologists, have classified Bielzia as the only genus (monotypic) within the family Bielzidae (= Limacopsidae) or the subfamily Bielziinae (I.M.
+Likharev & Wiktor, 1980).
+These opinions have since turned out to be incompatible with the phylogeny based on DNA sequences, which places Bielzia as most closely related to limacid genera such as Ambigolimax and Lehmannia.
+Thus the Limacopsidae and Bielziinae are synonyms of Limacidae and Limacinae.